SEKOIA-IO/documentation/docs/user_center/notifications.md

 This documentation will let you go deeper into SEKOIA.IO’s notification mechanism.

-Each notification mechanism once created, can be modified, duplicated, deleted and (de)activated from the main Notification page of the User Center.
+Each notification mechanism, once created, can be modified, duplicated, deleted and (de)activated from the main Notification page of the User Center.

 A search bar and filters are available on this same page.

 ![List Notification Rules](../assets/user_center/notification_list.png)